geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/use-ebs.rst

 .. figure:: img/create_ebs_volume.png

 Key parameters are "Size" (say you need a 200 GB disk in this case) and "Availability Zone" (a new concept).
 Keep other options as default.
 Currently there are 6 Avail Zones in the us-east-1 region (i.e. N. Virginia).
-EBS volumes are only attachable to EC2 instances in the same Avail Zone, because different Avail Zones are physically located at different locations (how can you attach a USB drive to a computer in another building?).
+EBS volumes are only attachable to EC2 instances in the same Avail Zone, because different Avail Zones :ref:`are physically located at different locations <az-detail-label>`  (how can you attach a USB drive to a computer in another building?).

 You can see the Avail Zone of your running instances in the EC2 console, "Instance" page: